algbio/spl-IsoQuant/README.md

 It supports both PacBio and Oxford Nanopore sequencing data.
 Spl-IsoQuant performs barcode detection, read-to-isoform assignment, quantification and PCR deduplication.

+Similarly to IsoQuant, it can also discover novel isoforms.
+However,  read-to-isoform assignment, quantification and PCR deduplication are perfromed using reference annotaton.
+Currently, to incorporate novel gene and isoforms into your anaysis, you will need to run Spl-IsoQuant twice.

 Spl-IsoQuant is released under GPLv2 on June 12th, 2024 and can be downloaded from [https://github.com/algbio/spl-IsoQuant](https://github.com/algbio/spl-IsoQuant).

 <a name="sec1.1"></a>
 ## Supported data types

-Spl-IsoQuant supports long-read RNA sequencing data (PacBio CCS, ONT cDNA/dRNA) obtained with Spl-Iso-Seq protocol.
+Spl-IsoQuant supports long-read RNA sequencing data (PacBio CCS, ONT cDNA/dRNA) obtained with one of the following protocols:
+- 10x 3' v3;
+- 10x Visium 3' and Visium HD;
+- Spl-Iso-Seq (Curio);
+- StereoSeq.

 It also supports bulk long-read data.
+When bulk data is provided, the behaviour will identical to the original [IsoQuant](https://github.com/ablab/IsoQuant).

 Reads must be provided in FASTQ or FASTA format (can be gzipped).
 If you have already aligned your reads to the reference genome, simply provide sorted and indexed BAM files.

-IsoQuant can also take aligned Illumina reads to correct long-read spliced alignments.
+Spl-IsoQuant can also take aligned Illumina reads to correct long-read spliced alignments.
 However, short reads are _not_ used to discover transcript models or compute abundances.

 <a name="sec1.2"></a>